 Virginia implements a variety of programs to reduce the pollutants that harm water quality through the Department of Environmental Quality, the Department of Conservation and Recreation, the Department of Forestry, and the Department of Agriculture and Consumer Services.

-The state's choices about how to reduce pollution certainly affect how much it costs to achieve a given water quality standard or goal -- considerations that must try to balance pollution goals with the cost of doing business.
-However, there is no doubt that clean and vibrant waters will in the long term improve Virginia's economic condition and quality of life.
+The state's choices about how to reduce pollution and conserve water resources certainly affect how much it costs to achieve a given water quality standard or goal -- considerations that must try to balance water quality goals with the cost of doing business.
+However, there is no doubt that clean and vibrant waters will in the long term sustain and improve Virginia's economic condition and quality of life.

 What Can Citizens Do?

 Individuals and groups are strongly encouraged to be active participants in resource management, including recycling and mindful disposal of garbage (including a host of toxic products).
 Judicious use of fertilizers, herbicides, and pesticides is also recommended.
 Citizens can improve water use efficiency and conservation by fixing leaking pipes; installing rain barrels and low-flow toilets, shower heads and faucet aerators; washing only full loads in laundry washers and dishwashers; and reducing excessive lawn irrigation.